Native-Apps-Android-HOGENT/Lesson-2-AboutMe/slides/slides.md

 - `componentN()`{.kotlin} functions corresponding to the properties in their order of declaration
 - `copy()`{.kotlin} function

+# Apply

+##

+- Use `apply` for code blocks that don't return a value and mainly operate on the members of the receiver object.
+- The common case for apply is the object configuration.
+Such calls can be read as “apply the following assignments to the object.”

 # Proper naming convention

 ##